gradle/gradle/design-docs/ide-integration.md

-This spec defines a number of stories to improve IDE integration in Gradle
+This spec defines a number of stories to improve IDE experience with Gradle.
+It covers changes in Gradle to improve those features that directly affect the IDE user experience.
+This includes the tooling API and tooling models, the Gradle daemon, and the Gradle IDE plugins
+(i.e. the plugins that run inside Gradle to provide the IDE models).

+This spec does not cover more general features such as improving dependency resolution or configuration performance.

-# Candidates
+# Implementation plan

-Below is a list of candidates to work on, in approximate priority order:
+Below is a list of stories, in approximate priority order:

 ## GRADLE-2434 - IDE visualises and runs aggregate tasks